 I like that way of thinking about gratitude.

 One of my blogging friends, Lisa Valentine, authors a blog called Habitual Gratitude.
 You should check it out sometime.
 I marvel at how Lisa looks for something to be grateful for every single day and then blogs about it.
-That is real commitment to practicing gratitude.
+That is real commitment to practicing gratitude and also to the writing process, I might add.

 No matter where you are in your life and no matter how you feel about these things, gratitude is definitely one of those topics worthy of thinking about from time to time, and not just once a year on the fourth Thursday in November.

 Being thankful for the life and all that we have right now in this moment, and feeling gratitude for those we are spending this moment with (even if it’s just yourself), maybe that’s enough.

 Maybe it always has been.

 I have much to be grateful for today and every day and one of these things is you, Dear Readers.